INDIVIDUAL HERBS

 Zhi Mu

-Steaming bones, night fever, night sweats, weight loss, cough and fatigue
+Steaming bones, night fever, night sweats, weight loss, coughing and fatigue.

 Rx.
 Stellariae